dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 - Which property values have been modified since they were queried.
 - Other information about property values, such as whether or not the value is [temporary](xref:core/change-tracking/miscellaneous#temporary-values).

-Passing an entity instance to <xref:System.Data.Entity.DbContext.Entry%2A?displayProperty=nameWithType> results in an <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601> providing access to this information for the given entity.
+Passing an entity instance to <xref:System.Data.Entity.DbContext.Entry*?displayProperty=nameWithType> results in an <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry`1> providing access to this information for the given entity.
 For example:

 <!--
         using var context = new BlogsContext();